fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 }
 ```

-Declare a component responsible for formatting a single course called <i>Course</i>.
+Define a component responsible for formatting a single course called <i>Course</i>.

 The component structure of the application can be for example the following: